Musicology

 Musicologists research the history of music.
 They use diverse primary sources – newspapers, letters, diaries, concert programs, and more – to situate musicians and listeners within rich historical and social contexts.

 At the Conservatorium, musicology is an interdisciplinary area with longstanding links to the wider humanities at the University of Melbourne, as well as with the Grainger Museum and Lyrebird Press.
 It sponsors a distinguished speaker series and organises weekly postgraduate seminars.
 It is also closely allied with Ethnomusicology and popular music studies.
+Today this area includes a graduate specialist program with an undergraduate pathway.

 Study Musicology